wireshark/wireshark/plugins/epan/falco_bridge/README.md

 1. Build your desired [Falco plugin](https://github.com/falcosecurity/plugins/) and place it in the "falco" plugin directory.

+## Conversations

+Falco plugins can mark individual fields with a conversation flag (EPF_CONVERSATION).
+The Falco Bridge dissector treats each of these as separate conversations, and for features such as navigation and packet list marking, the _first_ conversation field is used for matching packets.

 ## Licensing

 libsinsp and libscap are released under the Apache 2.0 license.